 Bridge International Academies continues its growth in Kenya and expands internationally!
-Seven Bridge International Academies open in Uganda in February 2015 to mark the start of the Ugandan academic year, with plans to open up to 50 more academies during the rest of the year.
-A similar launch is planned for Nigeria, with academies set to open in September in line with the start of the Nigerian academic calendar, bringing the total number of Bridge academies to 414 across three countries.
+Seven Bridge International Academies open in Uganda in February 2015 to mark the start of the Ugandan academic year.
+Two open in Nigeria in September in line with the start of the Nigerian academic calendar, bringing the total number of Bridge academies to 414 across three countries.
 An Indian expansion team is founded, with new academies planned to open in 2016.
 Bridge opens a London office and is awarded one of six prestigious WISE Awards for innovation in education.

 146 new academies open in Kenya, making for a total of 359 academies and over 100,000 pupils!
 Class 7 is added.
 International exams administered by an independent agency find that Bridge pupils score 35% higher in core reading skills and 19% higher in maths.
 Bridge International Academy founders Jay Kimmelman and Shannon May are named Schwab Foundation Social Entrepreneurs of the Year 2014 at the World Economic Forum on Africa.
 Jay and Shannon are also name on CNBC’s “Next List” as innovators expected to change the face of business over the next 25 years.
 Expansion preparations begin for Uganda and Nigeria.